Bush Tower: 21st century

 In 1999, Lavoisier purchased the neighboring porn shop and announced plans to raze the shop and combine it with the Bush Tower's land lot.
 In 2002, the owners publicized their plans for 140 West 42nd Street, a 23-story glass tower to be built on that lot.
 The new building, designed by Gruzen Samton, was to be separated from the Bush Tower by a 6 in gap, necessitated by structural codes.
 Each floor of the new 143000 ft2 building was planned at the same level as the corresponding floor of the Bush Tower, allowing tenants of the latter to expand their space if needed.
 Dubai-based developer Istithmar World, owners of the Knickerbocker Hotel, purchased 136–140 West 42nd Street in 2006.

 The Dalloul family offered the Bush Tower for sale in 2006, but withdrew the offer when it failed to raise the $165 million sought.
 When the family listed the tower for sale again in 2011, they sought $240 million.
 The 2011 sale offering also failed to draw any bids.
 In 2013, Tribeca Associates and Meadow Partners purchased a leasehold for the land underneath the tower for $65 million from the Dalloul family's American Properties.
 At the time, the southern side of 42nd Street had been redeveloped, and 80 percent of the building was leased.
 Subsequently, Tribeca Associates and Meadow Partners announced a $25 million renovation by Fogarty Finger Architects which would restore the ground-level arches on 42nd Street and add a double-height lobby.
 China Vanke bought a controlling ownership stake in the tower itself in 2015 for $125 million; by then, the building was 40 percent leased.
 In addition, the masonry and copper lanterns were repaired between 2012 and 2016.

 The rear facade on 41st Street was not significantly upgraded, serving as the entrance for coworking space operated by WeWork.
 The company had signed a lease for 64000 ft2 on the fifth through eighth floors, about a quarter of the building, in 2017.
 Shortly afterward, Fogarty Finger presented plans to the LPC to renovate the storefronts on 41st Street.
-In conjunction with this work, in 2020, Club Nebula signed a lease for the ground-level space, replacing a pizza shop.
+United Overseas Bank placed a $120 million mortgage loan on the building the next year.
+In 2020, Club Nebula signed a lease for the ground-level space, replacing a pizza shop.
 The nightclub opened in November 2021 with space on the ground and mezzanine levels along 41st Street.
-Media company Future plc also leased space at the building in 2021.
+Media company Future plc also leased space at the building that year.
+China Vanke gave up ownership of the Bush Tower to United Overseas Bank in June 2026; United Overseas intended to sell the building.